Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/README.md

 ## Reproducibility

-The file *comparaison_multigpus.py* contains the parallelized implementation and evaluation of OSCAR.
+The file *comparaison_multigpus.py* contains the parallelised implementation and evaluation of OSCAR.
 Launch comparaisons with 4 gpus:

 ```ssh